valtimo-platform/valtimo-documentation/using-valtimo/plugin/portaaltaak/configure-portaaltaak-plugin.md

 ### Custom process

-Instead of using the `Process Portaaltaak uploaded Documents` process it is possible to create another process that will handle task completion in a different way.
+Instead of using the `Process completed Portaaltaak` process it is possible to create another process that will handle task completion in a different way.
 The process is started with a few process variables that can be used when designing another process definition.
 These variables are:
 - **portaalTaakObjectUrl.** The URL of the taak object.
 - **objectenApiPluginConfigurationId.** The id of the Objecten API plugin configuration that can be used to get or edit the taak object.
-- **verwerkerTaakId.** The id of the of the task to be completed.
+- **verwerkerTaakId.** The id of the task to be completed.
 - **documentUrls.** A list of document URLs of documents stored in the Documenten API.
 Can be used as Collection in BPMN multi-instance elements to iteratte over the list.